lllDavid/optimizer/README.md

 - **Line-by-Line Profiling Report:** Outputs detailed profiling statistics using line_profiler.

 ### Planned
+- Take a module from user, extract relevant function(s), evaluate if it makes sense to convert them to cython and apply below methods to allow automatic code improvements:
 - **Dynamic Type Tracing:** Collects runtime types of arguments, locals, and return values using tracing.
 - **Cython Code Generation**: Uses collected type information to convert an entire Python function into a complete Cython module.
-(Currently, this process generates basic .pyx code without full Cython features like cdef declarations or advanced optimizations.)
+(Currently, this process generates a basic .pyx file without full Cython features like cdef declarations or advanced optimizations.)

 ## Installation